kccheung/generate-od-pubtools/docs/liverpool_reproduction.md

     # ...
 ```

-where `worldpop_from_local_tif(...)` samples the local GBR 2025 WorldPop TIFF and computes for each region:
+where `worldpop_from_local_tif(...)` samples the local GBR 2025 WorldPop TIFF and computes for each region's estimated total population and area in km² (based on pixel coverage).

-    •	estimated total population;
-    •	area in km² (based on pixel coverage).

 For Liverpool no extra calibration is currently applied (I only calibrate Fukuoka to Japanese census totals).
 For Liverpool I only print a sanity check: